supershadoe/authorship_id/README.md

 `pyproject.toml` file lists all the dependencies for this project.

-Use `pip install -e .[dev]` and
-`pip install -e .[torch-gpu] --index-url https://download.pytorch.org/whl/cu124` if installing using pip manually in a virtualenv/conda env.
+Use `pip install -e .` if installing using pip manually in a virtualenv/conda env.

 Use `uv sync` if using [uv](https://docs.astral.sh/uv/) for simpler management of deps.

+Additionally, run `pip install -e .[dev]` for other bells and whistles like type checker and linter for development purposes. _(uv does this automatically)_

 ### usage